 Here’s the battle-tested product strategy formula we recommend.

 1. Go talk to your prospects before defining your product strategy.

 Many product managers, even highly-experienced ones, try to develop their product strategy entirely internally.
-They talk with their executives.
+They talk to their executives.
 They brainstorm with their product and marketing teams.
 They pore over market data.
 And then, they…think really hard.

-In the bestselling business book The Four Steps to the Epiphany, author Steve Blank makes the case that “There are no facts inside your building…so get outside.”
+In the bestselling business book, The Four Steps to the Epiphany, author Steve Blank makes the case that, “There are no facts inside your building…so get outside.”

 Before you get too far down the path of creating a product strategy and building a product roadmap based on your gut, your executive team’s thoughts, or even market research, go out and talk—and more important still, listen—to what your users tell you they want.